hyperledger/bevel/docs/source/developer/corda-ent-helmcharts.md

 ### Charts description

 #### templates
-- This folder contains template structures which when combined with values ,will generate        valid Kubernetes manifest files for R3 Corda node implementation.
+- This folder contains template structures which when combined with values, will generate        valid Kubernetes manifest files for R3 Corda node implementation.
 - This folder contains following template files for node implementation

   - deployment.yaml:
       This file is used as a basic manifest for creating a Kubernetes deployment.For the corda node, this file creates a node deployment.The file defines conatainers where node conatainer is defined with corda image and corda jar details and corda-logs container is used for logging purpose.
-The init container init-nodeconf defines node.conf file for node, init-certificates init container basically configures networkmap.crt, doorman.crt , SSLKEYSTORE and TRUSTSTORE at mount path for node by fetching certsecretprefix from the vault and init-healthcheck init-container checks for h2 database.
+The init container init-nodeconf defines node.conf file for node, init-certificates init container basically configures networkmap.crt, idman.crt, SSLKEYSTORE and TRUSTSTORE at mount path for node by fetching certsecretprefix from the vault and init-healthcheck init-container checks for h2 database.
 Certificates and notary server database are defined on the volume mount paths.

   - service.yaml:
       This template is used as a basic manifest for creating a service endpoint for our deployment.